InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: Related Work

-\textbf{LLMs for Health.} The rapid scaling of LLMs has generated growing interest in their applications to healthcare~\cite{singhal2023large, singhal2025toward, tanno2025collaboration, thirunavukarasu2023large}, with studies exploring use cases such as differential diagnosis support, clinical documentation, mental health assistance, and radiology reporting~\cite{mcduff2025towards, oh2024llm, liu2025drbioright}.
-While these systems demonstrate the promise of LLMs as clinical assistants, they often focus on narrow, single-task scenarios and face difficulties generalizing to the diverse, context-dependent reasoning required in real-world care.
-As LLMs move closer to clinical workflows, there is increasing interest in agentic and adaptive architectures: recent work on LLM-driven medical agents investigates multi-step reasoning, dynamic tool use, and interaction with structured medical knowledge bases to move beyond static text generation toward more actionable, context-aware clinical intelligence~\cite{ferber2025development, lu2024triageagent, tang2024medagents}.
+\textbf{LLMs for Health.} The rapid advancement of LLMs has accelerated interest in their application in healthcare~\cite{singhal2023large, singhal2025toward, tanno2025collaboration, thirunavukarasu2023large}.
+Previous work has explored a range of use cases, including differential diagnosis support, clinical documentation, mental health assistance, and radiology reports~\cite{mcduff2025towards, oh2024llm, liu2025drbioright}.
+Despite promising results, most systems remain narrowly specialized and struggle to generalize to the heterogeneous, context-dependent reasoning of real-world clinical practice.
+As LLMs near clinical deployment, research increasingly focuses on agentic systems that integrate multi-step reasoning, tool use, and structured knowledge~\cite{ferber2025development, lu2024triageagent, tang2024medagents}.